 Now that a 20 million Euro restoration is about to get underway, city authorities have declared that the fake gladiators must clear out in order to restore decorum to the ancient arena.
 Plastic swords were drawn and punches were thrown when the touts got the news and the air filled with their calls of “Let us work, we need to eat!”

-I wouldn’t feel sorry for these ‘poor’ street performers however.
-Though they claim that they make only a meager 50 Euros a day, the reality is that they make closer to 200 Euros a day… none or which is ever declared to the government and taxed.
+I wouldn’t feel sorry for these ‘poor’ street performers, however.
+Though they claim that they make only a meagre 50 Euros a day, the reality is that they make closer to 200 Euros a day — none of which is ever declared to the government and taxed.
 There is even speculation that these modern-day legionnaires are run like a mini-mafia by a few influential Roman families.

 Since the violence last week, the city is now considering a system where a handful of permits will be issued that will allow them to charge for photos at a set price of 10 Euros each and will closely regulate their activity.

 It was January the first time I visited the Colosseum, and the only person standing in front of it was me, there were no tourists or faux gladiators in sight.
 When I went back a few months later, it was a completely different scene.